 Soft Caramels with Sea Salt (corn-syrup free recipe)

-- In the pot of your Instant Pot, or in a stock pot for use on the stovetop (choose a large one, it will bubble up in later steps), combine sugar, coconut nectar, a pinch (about 1/4 teaspoon) sea salt and water with a whisk until all the sugar is wet.
+In the pot of your Instant Pot, or in a stock pot for use on the stovetop (choose a large one, it will bubble up in later steps), combine sugar, coconut nectar, and a pinch (about 1/4 teaspoon) sea salt with a whisk until all the sugar is wet.

 5 Delicious Keto FatBombs